POETSII/tinsel/README.md

 FPGA boards typically provide a number of high-bandwidth DRAMs and it is essential to exploit spatial locality for efficient access.
-One way to achieve this, employed by SpiNNaker, is to require the programmer to use a DMA unit to explicitly transfer regions of data between DRAM and a small, core-local SRAM.
+One way to achieve this is to require the programmer to use a DMA unit to explicitly transfer regions of data between DRAM and a small, core-local SRAM.
 In our view, this leads to a complicated programming model.

 Instead, we have developed our own data cache specifically to meet the requirements of POETS.
 This cache is partitioned by thread id (the